bluemarsh/utf8clip/README.md

 # utf8clip
-Replacement for clip.exe in Windows that uses UTF-8 encoding and supports reading from as well as writing to the Windows clipboard.
+Replacement for clip.exe in Windows that supports both read from/write to clipboard and uses UTF-8 encoding.